 The Social Security Administration gives Social Security disability claimants who have had their claim denied an opportunity to appear at a hearing in which they can present their side of the case and establish a case for benefits.

-The hearing is your chance to show that you are eligible for benefits and that you do not agree with the decision made in your case.
+This hearing is your chance to demonstrate that you are eligible for SSDI benefits and that you do not agree with the decision made in your case.
 You are required to bring your medical records and any evidence that you want to present in support of your claim.
-You’re also allowed to bring witnesses, but many disability applicants do not bring witnesses along to their hearing.
+You’re also allowed to bring witnesses, but many disability applicants do not do so.

 The fact is that the decision in your case is going to be made on the basis of the medical documentation that you provide in support of your claim.
 That documentation will include not only the medical records that you provide but also the doctor’s opinion about the limitations imposed on you by your impairment.